 But is there a real-life basis for the cliché?
 Is it actually possible to shrink a human head, and was the Amazon region populated with cultures that did so on a regular basis?

 There was actually only one culture in human history that engaged in the practice of shrinking heads.
-They were called the Jivaro Indians and they lived in the Ecuadorian and Peruvian regions of the Amazon.
-The Jivaro Indians were … Read More »
+They were called the Jivaro Indians and they lived in the Ecuadorian and Peruvian regions of … Read More »

 April 15, 2012 marks the 100th anniversary of the sinking of the Titanic.
 It’s a tragic story that has been retold countless times.
 A well-known tale about the largest passenger steam ship of its time and its many famous and wealthy passengers.
 One of the most often repeated details of the tragedy is how it inspired changes in maritime laws because the ship didn’t have enough lifeboats for all of its passengers.
 It’s also common knowledge that the voyage ended in disaster when the Titanic stuck an iceberg and sank in the North Atlantic, killing an estimated 1,500 people.